roycetech/anki-tools/README.md

 - Comments are preceded with hash `# this is a line comment.`
 - Source comment and directives are placed on top of the source file.
 - `# @lang=java` directive is used to indicate the source code formatting language for the entire source file.
 - Cards are separated by double newline.
 - Front and back are separated with a single line.
 - Back card can have blank lines in between.
 - Keywords can be wrapped by \` \`.
 - Code blocks are wrapped by `<well> </well>`.
 - Card can be tagged by preceding it with a line with `@Tag: ` followed by comma separated tags.
 - Card with multiple sentences will be automatically tagged with `Multi:#`
-- Eumeration cards will be automatically tagged with `Multi:#`
+- Enumeration cards will be automatically tagged with `Multi:#`

 ### Tags: With special meanings